top of page

 Folly or Fabulous?

-When I read that Pierre-Auguste Renoir initially thought this painting was pure folly, I just about fell out my chair.
-In the 150 or so years since Luncheon of the Boating Party was created, most viewers have agreed that it's one of his best!
+Take Luncheon of the Boating Party, for instance.
+When I read that Pierre-Auguste Renoir initially thought this painting was pure folly, I just about fell out of my chair.
+In the 150 or so years since it was created, most viewers have agreed that it's one of his best.

 The scene takes place at the Maison Fournaise, a popular riverside restaurant just outside Paris.
 Renoir shows us a group of well-dressed young Parisians (his girlfriend, brother, and many of their friends) lounging on a balcony after a meal—chatting, flirting, laughing, and generally enjoying the simple pleasure of being alive on a beautiful day.
 No big drama, no moral lesson, no tragic backstory.
 Just relaxing afternoon vibes.